-When setting goals for teamwork from home, ensure that they are measurable – metric-driven goals are easier to grasp when you don’t have continuous contact to monitor a person’s progress.
+When setting goals for teamwork from home, ensure that they are measurable – metric-driven team goals are easier to grasp when you don’t have continuous contact to monitor a person’s progress.
 There are plenty of different goal-setting methods that can help keep your work-from-home team on track.

 When setting goals, you need to consider what kind of goal system you are using.
 One popular method is the SMART goal strategy.
 This focuses on five main aims in goal creation, each represented by a letter of SMART.